Merthyr Tydfil College

 Merthyr Tydfil College (Welsh: Y Coleg Merthyr Tudful) is a further education college located in Merthyr Tydfil, Wales.
 From May 2006 to April 2013, it was a constituent college of the University of Glamorgan and thereafter, a college of the University of South Wales.

 Previously, the college was an independent institution, but became part of the University of Glamorgan Group in May 2006.
 Although it is a constituent college of the university, Merthyr Tydfil College is not officially part of the university.
-It is run by the University of South Wales as a separate organization, primarily focused on offering further education to the local community in Merthyr Tydfil.
+It is run by the University of South Wales as a separate organisation, incorporated as a company limited by guarantee owned by the university in 2008, primarily focused on offering further education to the local community in Merthyr Tydfil.

 The college provides a range of courses to students from the local area, including GCSEs, A Levels, BTECs, Apprenticeships and Access courses.
 Merthyr Tydfil College also offers a limited provision of higher education courses in conjunction with the University of South Wales.